lmorg/murex/docs/user-guide/pipeline.md

 > "hiding of internals" (Ritchie & Thompson, 1974).
 This in turn allows for
 > more clarity and simplicity in the system.

+## Named Pipes

+The drawback with pipes is that it assumes each command runs sequentially one after another and that everything fits neatly into the concept of "output" and "errors".
+The moment you need to use background (`bg`) processes, do anything more specific with data streams (even if just ignore them entirely), or use more than one data stream, then this concept breaks down.
+This is where named pipes come to the rescue.
+Named pipes are out of scope for this specific document but you can read more on them in links in **Related**, below.

 ## See Also

 * [parser/Arrow Pipe (`->`) Token](../parser/pipe-arrow.md):